tomjwalker/ml-menagerie/README.md

 Double Q-learning was implemented too, and proved slow to learn (see below, vs (single) Q-learning).
 Double Q-learning addresses the "maximisation bias" error, the motivation for which is clearly stated with the two-state MDP in Sutton & Barto 135: moving right terminates with 0 reward, moving left generates 0 reward then leads to a termination with normally distributed reward (mean -0.1, variance 1) and termination.
 Moving right is the correct action, but simple Q learners will initially prefer left.

 Double Q-learning updates its 2 Q tables at half-frequency with a coin flip, although I can't find many descriptions on the web for it being a slow learner.
-A TODO is to check my implementation is right here.
+A TODO is to check my implementation is correct here.